 5-21.
 Exit Interview

-Employees who resign are requested to participate in an exit interview with the HR Manager, if possible.
+Employees who resign are requested to participate in an exit interview with the Operations Manager, if possible.

 5-22.
 A Few Closing Words

-This handbook is intended to give you a broad summary of things you should know about Sentry Installations LLC.
+This handbook is intended to give you a broad summary of things you should know about Sentry Installations, LLC.
 The information in this handbook is general in nature and, should questions arise, any member of management should be consulted for complete details.
-While we intend to continue the policies, rules and benefits described in this handbook, Sentry Installations LLC, in its sole discretion, may always amend, add to, delete from or modify the provisions of this handbook and/or change its interpretation of any provision set forth in this handbook.
+While we intend to continue the policies, rules and benefits described in this handbook, Sentry Installations, LLC, in its sole discretion, may always amend, add to, delete from or modify the provisions of this handbook and/or change its interpretation of any provision set forth in this handbook.
 Please do not hesitate to speak to management if you have any questions about the Company or its personnel policies and practices.

 General Handbook Acknowledgment

-This Employee Handbook is an important document intended to help you become acquainted with Sentry Installations LLC.
+This Employee Handbook is an important document intended to help you become acquainted with Sentry Installations, LLC.
 This document is intended to provide guidelines and general descriptions only; it is not the final word in all cases.
 Individual circumstances may call for individual attention.

 Because the Company's operations may change, the contents of this Handbook may be changed at any time, with or without notice, in an individual case or generally, at the sole discretion of management.

 Please read the following statements and sign below to indicate your receipt and acknowledgment of this Employee Handbook.

-I have received and read a copy of Sentry Installations LLC's Employee Handbook.
-I understand that the policies, rules and benefits described in it are subject to change at the sole discretion of the Company at any time.
+I have received and read a copy of Sentry Installations, LLC's Employee Handbook.
+I understand that the policies, rules, and benefits described in it are subject to change at the sole discretion of the Company at any time.

 I further understand that my employment is terminable at will, either by myself or the Company, with or without cause or notice, regardless of the length of my employment or the granting of benefits of any kind.

 I understand that no contract of employment other than “at will” has been expressed or implied, and that no circumstances arising out of my employment will alter my “at will” status except IN AN INDIVIDUAL CASE OR GENERALLY in a writing signed by the President of the Company.

 I understand that my signature below indicates that I have read and understand the above statements and that I have received a copy of the Company's Employee Handbook.